DavidNHill/Minesweeper/README.md

 For expert has a 40% win rate using traditional rules (30x16x99 safe but not always zero start) and 53% for modern rules (30x16x99 zero start)

+You can download the pre-built solver from 1-drive https://1drv.ms/f/s!Ausk2xnPbeGKmlJef67spVWYB9SI it requires Java 8.

+If you are interested in what it does read on ...

 The solver uses various strategies to try and solve the puzzle, each being more expensive in processing time.

 1) Trivial search